 Beyond the fundamental pricing structures, psychological pricing tactics leverage human perception to influence customer purchasing decisions.
 These strategies tap into our inherent biases and heuristics, making them powerful tools for SaaS businesses to increase perceived value, drive conversions, and ultimately boost revenue.

 Charm Pricing (or Psychological Pricing): This is perhaps the most common psychological pricing tactic.
 It involves setting prices that end in .99 or .95.
-The rationale is that consumers tend to focus on the leftmost digit, perceiving a price of $9.99 as significantly cheaper than $10.00, even though the difference is only one cent.
+The rationale is that consumers tend to focus on the leftmost digit, perceiving a price of 10.00, even though the difference is only one cent.
 This creates a perception of a better deal.

 Anchoring: Anchoring is the tendency for people to rely too heavily on the first piece of information offered (the 'anchor') when making decisions.
 In pricing, you can use this by presenting a higher-priced option first.
 This makes subsequent, lower-priced options appear more attractive by comparison.
 For example, show a premium tier before your standard tier.

 Decoy Effect: The decoy effect is a marketing strategy where a third, less attractive option is introduced to make one of the other two options appear more appealing.
-Imagine offering a 'Basic' plan at $10, a 'Pro' plan at $20, and a 'Premium' plan at $25.
+Imagine offering a 'Basic' plan at 20, and a 'Premium' plan at $25.
 If the 'Pro' plan offers only slightly more features than 'Basic' but is priced just below 'Premium', it can subtly steer customers towards the 'Premium' plan.

 graph TD